-Each family receives two bags of hand-selected, customized, nutritionally balancd food for each member of the family.
-A family of 4 will receive 8+ bags of food in order to satisfy their dietary needs for at least one week.
-A homeless individual will be given enough food to last 2-3 days, or as much as they can carry and store.
+Each family receives two bags of hand-selected, customized, and nutritionally balanced food for each family member.
+For example, a family of four will receive a minimum of 8 bags of food satisfying their dietary needs for at least one week.
+A homeless individual will be given enough food to last 2-3 days or as much as they can carry and store.

 Clients may request "regular" food assistance up to 5 times per year (a minimum of 30 days in between requests), and may also receive special holiday food at Easter, Thanksgiving and Christmas.

 pop-top and ready-to-eat items

 diapers and feminine products

 soaps and shampoos

 We collect and distribute food from food drives organized by volunteers and hosted by churches, businesses and civic organizations.
 Fresh vegetables and produce are purchased from Second Harvest Food Bank.
 We also receive donations from local grocery stores, restaurants and local farmers and nurseries on a daily basis.
 Our dedicated volunteer pick-up drivers retrieve and deliver the food to the pantry.

 The Sharing Center purchases food with monies received from grants and donations from individuals, businesses and other organizations in support of our food pantry program.

 Food is 40% of the client services budget